On Wednesday 26th July children with AKU from all over the country travelled to ZSL London Zoo for the AKU Society’s first ever Children’s Workshop.

 In today’s blog, we talk about what happened and share some of the amazing pictures of the day.

 The day started with the AKU Team welcoming young patients and families to the garden room near the entrance of London Zoo.
-After much-needed refreshments, Lesley welcomed our excited guests and explained what was in store during the day.
+After much-needed refreshments, Hannah welcomed our excited guests and explained what was in store during the day.

 The first session was what you would expect in a zoo, we met April and Digger, two Meerkats!
 The keepers told us some interesting facts and answered some very smart questions from the children.
 We even got to see them gobble up their favourite treat, live bugs!

-Lesley gave the next session on behalf of specialist AKU dietitian Shirley Judd who unfortunately could not be there.
+Hannah gave the next session on behalf of specialist AKU dietitian Shirley Judd who unfortunately could not be there.
 This session was all about diet and AKU.
 It focused on what young people should eat to stay healthy and gave some handy tips.
 It also looked at the difference in diet between children aged 4 – 11 and 11-18.

 After a quick break for tea and some lovely brownies, the guests got the opportunity they had been waiting for.
 Included in the day, was an hour complimentary access to London Zoo itself!
 The zoo hosts some interesting and rare animals from all over the world and is an important zoo for conservation.